Fast estimation of Kendall's Tau and conditional Kendall's Tau matrices under structural assumptions: Proofs

 \subsection{Proof of Theorem~\ref{th:varconditional}}

 \begin{proof} In \cite{derumigny2019kernel} (see p.
-299) it was already shown that the conditional Kendall's tau estimator defined in \eqref{eq:estckt4} is asymptotically normal at different points of the conditioning variable.
-We can use this result directly for the proof of $(i)$.
+299) it was already shown that the conditional Kendall's tau estimator defined in \eqref{eq:def:est_ckt} is asymptotically normal at different points of the conditioning variable.
 However, the asymptotic normalities of the averaging estimators remain to be proven.
-To this end, we follow their approach of studying the joint distribution of U-statistics at several conditioning points.
+To this end, we follow their approach of studying the joint distribution of U-statistics at several conditioning points, and give a detailed proof for completeness.
 The asymptotic covariance matrices are then obtained by combining the results with the appropriate kernels under Assumption \ref{as:structuralconditional}.

-\begin{itemize} \item[(i)] Let us start with restating the result from \cite{derumigny2019kernel} on the joint asymptotic normality of the conditional Kendall's tau estimator at different points.
-That is, as $n \to \infty$